clebert/batis/README.md

 **Note:** The API of the `Host` class, which allows to pass a single event listener, may not be very convenient to use.
 However, I wanted to create an API that was as minimalistic and opinion-free as possible.
-A more powerful abstraction can be built on top of it, the event system provides all the necessary metadata.
-For example, you could implement an API based on async iterators.
+A more powerful abstraction can be built on top of it.

 ### Testing React/Preact Hooks